LucasDelfino92/morrowindsharp/readme.md

 ### How many plugins and mods are there?

 Morrowind++ consists of roughly 70 mods and 20 new plugins.
-You can always pick and choose what you'd like to install if this sounds too daunting to you.
-Very, very few mods depend on others to work as intended.
-Those that do are clearly pointed out in the guide.
-Working on this mod list, it was very important for me to keep the amount of mods relatively short and to the point.
+I tried to keep the amount of mods relatively short and to the point.
 Most guides include a *huge* amount of graphic mods (retextures and mesh improvements), whereas I prefer to focus on specific graphical tweaks or visual effects that add to the game instead of changing what's already there.

 ### How much space do I need to install these mods?